EOSC-PLATFORM/provider-profile/docs/elementsProvider.rst

      - List of the Provider's public contacts info.
      - Mandatory
    * - scientificDomains
-     - A named group of providers that offer access to the same type of resource or capabilities. (`Vocabulary <vocabularies/SCIENTIFIC_DOMAIN.rst>`)
+     - A named group of providers that offer access to the same type of resource or capabilities. :doc:`Vocabulary <_vocabularies/SCIENTIFIC_DOMAIN>`.
      - Optional
    * - societalGrandChallenges
      - Provider’s participation in the Grand Societal Challenges defined by the European Commission.